MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-external-data-source-transact-sql.md

 # ALTER EXTERNAL DATA SOURCE (Transact-SQL)
 [!INCLUDE [sqlserver2016-asdbmi-asa-pdw](../../includes/applies-to-version/sqlserver2016-asdbmi-asa-pdw.md)]

   Modifies an external data source used to create an external table.
-The external data source can be Hadoop or Azure blob storage (WASBS) for SQL SERVER and Azure blob storage (WASBS) or Azure Data Lake storage (ABFSS/ADL) for [!INCLUDE[ssSDW](../../includes/sssdwfull-md.md)].
+The external data source can be Hadoop or Azure Blob Storage (WASBS) for SQL SERVER and Azure Blob Storage (WASBS) or Azure Data Lake storage (ABFSS/ADL) for [!INCLUDE[ssSDW](../../includes/sssdwfull-md.md)].

 ## Syntax